quick-trade/xoney_py/bugs.md

 ## Bugs

 Oct 20.
 2022:
-- incorrect profit in complex strategies
+- `Trade` class shows an incorrect profit when the candle does not close at the trigger price of `Breakout`.